Carbon Footprint

 • Shut Down Computers at Night - Shut down or turn off computers, monitors, printers, and speakers each night.

-• Program Copy Machines - Have them enter sleep and shut-down modes after a selected time.
+• Program Copy Machines - Have these machines enter sleep or shut-down modes after a selected time.

-• Purchase Green Products - Including Energy Star rated electronics & vending machines, green cleaners, and fuel-efficient vehicles.
+• Purchase Eco-Friendly Products - Including Energy Star-rated electronics & vending machines, green cleaners, and fuel-efficient cars.

-• Subscribe to Receive Environmental Character Education Newsletters - Email AirOutreach@broward.org to be added to the distribution list.
+• Subscribe to Receive Air Outreach Newsletters - Email AirOutreach@broward.org to be added to the email list.

-• Conserve Water - Check all faucets, water fountains, toilets, and urinals for any water left flowing.
+• Conserve Water - Check all faucets, water fountains, toilets, and urinals for any water left flowing or for any possible leaks.